fredatgithub/SimpleCalculator/README.txt

 This project was created for demostration purposes, the develop time was about 1 hour up to the initial commit.

 I release this code as freeware under the license CC-BY 3.0.
-You can read the licnese under the following url: http://creativecommons.org/licenses/by/3.0/
+You can read the license under the following url: http://creativecommons.org/licenses/by/3.0/